 Other negatives of the celebrity-inspired line include:

 - Consumers forget that a celebrity or influencer brand is still a corporation.
-Consumers may blindly give their trust.
+As such, consumers blindly give those brands their trust and accept poor customer service that they’d never normally condone.

 - Too many releases look and feel the SAME as everything else out on the market.